 Felicia Artis comes with to Jacob Riis with work experience from across a variety of human service fields and a broad client base.
 Ms. Artis will be working with seniors to provide resources that will help participants navigate through various life challenges with less difficulty.
 She will use her inherent compassion, empathy and prior experience working at a NORC senior center, to help Riis Settlement’s participants achieve their potential.
 She is looking forward to helping our older adults strengthen their social support systems, improve their quality of life and become stakeholders in their own communities.
 Felicia has a special interest in working with seniors as she feels they are the forgotten generation.
 She considers herself to be an encourager and likes to lift people up and help others to enhance their personal and professional development.
 Ms. Artis recently completed training at Out Reach Institute and received a Certificate to complete her requirement for certification in Substance Abuse Counseling.
 She holds a Masters Degree in Social Work from Hunter College and is a member of the National Association of Social Workers.

-Robbin Davis has been with Riis Settlement for 13 years, and has extensive experience providing support services to senior programs.
+Robbin Davis has been with Riis Settlement for over 18 years, and has extensive experience providing support services to senior programs.
 Ms. Davis’ responsibilities include providing coordination and scheduling of program activities and critical clerical support.
 Ms. Davis previously worked as a school aide with the NYC Department of Education and as a clerical aide with the NYC Department of Housing Preservation and Development.